Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Introduction

 In this work, we investigate how quantum computation can be integrated into practical, large-scale classical ML workflows.
 Specifically, we focus on embedding a bottleneck segment of a classically pre-trained deep neural network into a quantum circuit, with the aim of improving performance or efficiency.
 Modern deep networks concentrate much of their parameter count in large linear layers, each represented by a weight matrix.
 Concretely, given a network $\mathcal{N}$, we target a large bottleneck linear layer represented by matrix $W$ with dimension $2^\ell, \ell \in \mathbb{N}$, and implement it on a quantum processor by means of quantum circuits for $\ell$ qubits.

 Inference proceeds in a hybrid fashion: classical data flows through the neural network until reaching the designated quantum layer.
 The output activations of the preceding classical layer are encoded into a quantum state---via amplitude encoding or by approximating them as a matrix product state (MPS) in canonical form, which is prepared on the quantum computer \cite{Ran_2020}---and processed by the pre-trained quantum circuit.
-The circuit's outputs are measured, converted back into classical activations through tomography, and passed to the remainder of the classical network $\mathcal{N}$ for standard inference.
+The circuit's outputs are measured and converted back into classical activations through measurement and classical post-processing (full state tomography in our proof-of-concept simulations), and passed to the remainder of the classical network $\mathcal{N}$ for standard inference.

 The central challenge in our approach is to translate the weight matrix $W$ into a quantum circuit of manageable complexity.
 A straightforward method involves selecting a circuit ansatz and optimizing it---via classical variational or gradient descent techniques---to approximate $W$.
 However, as discussed below, this optimization can become prohibitively expensive, with costs scaling exponentially in circuit depth, especially when $W$ is represented as a dense matrix.